HeyPuter/puter/README.md

 - You can specify a custom port by setting `http_port` to a desired value
 - If you're using a reverse-proxy such as nginx or cloudflare, you should also set `pub_port` to the public (external) port (usually `443`)
+- If you have HTTPS enabled on your reverse-proxy, ensure that `protocol` in config.json is set accordingly

 ### Default User